Geometric Signatures of Switching Behavior in Mechanobiology

-Future directions include applying our framework to specific biomolecular systems to identify switching and to engineer desired behavior \cite{dansuk2019simple,dansuk2021self,van2020chemical}, and generalization to higher dimensions.
-One intriguing possibility is the use of switching in mechanochemical logic gates.
+Higher-dimensional generalizations of switch points will enlarge the applicability of this framework.
+In the SM, we show that such generalized switch points signify more exotic responses to force, in addition to catch-slip and pathway switches.
+Future work is needed to explore the range of possible behaviors.
 An assumption of our approach is that the force dependence of bond lifetime $\tau(f)$ is determined predominantly by the force-dependence of the energy barrier $E_b(f)$.
-While this is typically well justified \cite{avdoshenko2016reaction}, there may exist cases where force-dependent entropic effects (captured by Langer's prefactor $\nu$) are also important.
-This was recently suggested experimentally \cite{farago2021activated}, motivating theoretical investigation into this possibility.
+While this is typically well justified \cite{avdoshenko2016reaction}, it was recently suggested experimentally that force-dependent entropic effects (captured by Langer's prefactor $\nu$) can be important \cite{farago2021activated}, motivating theoretical investigation into this possibility.

-We thank our late friend and colleague Alex Levine for suggesting this project and Shenshen Wang for introducing us to the importance of catch bonding and pathway switching in the context of antigen-antibody interactions and also for providing us with important references.
-C.B. also thanks Jonathon Howard for stimulating discussions and references.
-C.B. is grateful for support from the NSF Graduate Research Fellowship Program (NSF Grant No. DGE-2034835) and R.B. would like to thank the NSF-DMR for continued support under CMMT Grant No.1836404.